xthepoet/pyBingSearchAPI/README.md

 Python Bing Search API for new Azure Marketplace version (Aug 2012 release)

-Inspired by https://github.com/mlagace/Python-SimpleBing (designed for outdated Bing API 2.0) This class basically encodes your query parameters as a url request but also makes sure the parameters are in the right order, case is correct for the mandatory parameters, and quotes are added.
+Inspired by https://github.com/mlagace/Python-SimpleBing (designed for outdated Bing API 2.0), this class basically encodes your query parameters as a url request but also makes sure the parameters are in the right order, case is correct for the mandatory parameters, and quotes are added.
 Details are in the source comments.